ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

 * 30m + registered users.

-* Used by 50%+ of fortune 100.
+* Used by 50%+ of Fortune 100.

 Cons:
 * Interface Navigation can be challenging, especially for new users.

 * Issue Tracking Customization is limited for some users.

-* Certain reviews point out lack of documentation.
+* Certain reviews point out a lack of documentation.

 * CI/Automation integration.

 ### Alternative 2: Azure DevOps
 Pros:
-* Azure DevOps includes Azure Boards a project management tool which allows to track work items, such as user stories, tasks, bugs, and features.
-This feature is especially useful for those following agile methods.
+* Azure DevOps includes Azure Boards, a project management tool which allows tracking of work items, such as user stories, tasks, bugs, and features.
+This feature is handy for those following agile methods.

 * Azure Test Plans is a testing tool that allows you to plan, execute, and track manual and automated tests.

 * Integrates easily with other Azure services and Microsoft products like Visual Studio, Office 365, Azure, etc.